rnnh/bioinfo-notebook/docs/cl_intro.md

 To remove directories, `rm -r` must be typed, followed by the name of the directory.
 **Use the `rm -r` command with caution,** as it will permanently delete entire directories and *all* of their contents.
 This includes files and other directories within this directory.
-There are many stories of the [`rm` command being used accidentally, with disastrous consequences](https://www.independent.co.uk/life-style/gadgets-and-tech/news/man-accidentally-deletes-his-entire-company-with-one-line-of-bad-code-a6984256.html).

 In this example, `rm -r` is used to remove the `example/` directory from the home directory: